Use of Hardware

 We make a distinction between the lab server, kennicott, which is a powerful computer in the basement of McClure, to which everyone in the group can log in, and also local computers, which might be a desktop or laptop.

 An important concept is that different computers, like kennicott, can be operated from a different computer.
 The address of kennicott, which is accessible while on the University of Idaho campus, is kennicott.ibest.uidaho.edu.
-If you are off campus, you can make your computer appear to be on campus by using UI’s vpn service.
-Click here to request vpn access from UI’s ITS.
+If you are off campus, you can make your computer appear to be on campus by using UI’s VPN service.
+Click here to install UI’s VPN on MacOS or here to install the VPN on Windows.
+When you are trying to use the VPN off campus, the VPN system will sometimes ask for verification through the DUO Mobile app (via cell phone).
+Make sure you have access to this.

 kennicott can be accessed via a terminal and ssh or as a remote desktop, in which case you can operate kennicott and use kennicott’s fast processors, graphics card, and large amount of RAM.
 Alternatively, you can mount the kennicott hard drives as a local drive, in which case you can use kennicott’s large amount of data storage and its data backups, but any computing happens on your local desktop or laptop computer, using your personal computer’s processors and memory.